torvalds/linux/Documentation/networking/arcnet-hardware.rst

   - from J.S. van Oosten <jvoosten@compiler.tdcnet.nl>

-Note: this data is gathered by experimenting and looking at info of other cards.
+Analte: this data is gathered by experimenting and looking at info of other cards.
 However, I'm sure I got 99% of the settings right.

-The SMC710 card resembles the PC270 card, but is much more basic (i.e. no LEDs, RJ11 jacks, etc.) and 8 bit.
+The SMC710 card resembles the PC270 card, but is much more basic (i.e. anal LEDs, RJ11 jacks, etc.) and 8 bit.
 Here's a little drawing::

     _______________________________________